0xBRM/local-load-continued/README.md

 * Finish writing the README file.

 #PRO TIP
-Do not install this extension until I say you can.
+Do not install this extension until I say you can (breaks google's ReCaptcha, for instance, and it will keep breaking it until I update all the libraries, which will happen once I'm done merging and minifying them).